-PROVEN AND RECOMMENDED.
+Proven and recommended mitigation method.
 Effectiveness is increased when using multiple bird scaring lines and when used in combination with other measures - e.g. night setting, appropriate weighting of line and judicious offal management.
-The use of a single bird scaring line has been shown to be an effective mitigation measure in a range of demersal longline fisheries, especially when used properly (Moreno et al. 1996; Løkkeborg 1998, 2001; Melvin et al. 2001; Smith 2001; Løkkeborg & Robertson 2002; Løkkeborg 2003).
+The use of a single bird scaring line has been shown to be an effective mitigation measure in a range of demersal longline fisheries, especially when used properly (Moreno et al. 1996; Løkkeborg 1998, 2001; Melvin et al. 2001; Smith 2001; Løkkeborg & Robertson 2002; Løkkeborg 2003, Paterson et al. 2017) and is suitable for small vessel under 24 m in length, with some modification (Goad & Debski 2017).